 In his famous book Man’s Search for Meaning, psychiatrist Viktor Frankl described how people living in the adversity of concentration camps in World War II fared better if they were able to find meaning or purpose amid their circumstances.
 Today, researchers have found that his observations apply to the adversity of a chronic or life-threatening illness as well.
-But what possible meaning or purpose can be there be in the experience of CFS?
+But what possible meaning or purpose can be there be in the experience of Chronic Fatigue Syndrome (CFS)?
 People with this illness find that it directly challenges all that their lives have stood for.

 In talking with former sufferers, many of whom had been so debilitated they doubted they could ever recover, it is common to find that they look back on the illness as a time of profound learning.
 They report that CFS served as a teacher and an opportunity for re-evaluating their values, purposes, and whole way of life.

 Though it may be hard to believe at first, there is a consensus here: in retrospect, the lessons learned were of such great value that they were worth the price.
 Following are some of the insights offered by former patients.